cthomas-ml/c-thomas-bio/_posts/2023-01-01-getting-a-job.md

 ---
-title: "Getting a job"
+title: "Getting a job in a new field"
 categories:
   - Career
 tags:
   - advice
 ---

 Here is all my advice about getting a job, particularly if you are coming from academia or switching fields.
-If you are considering a career change, I like to recommend this little book called [A job to love](https://bookshop.org/p/books/a-job-to-love-a-practical-guide-to-finding-fulfilling-work-by-better-understanding-yourself-the-school-of-life/6566657?ean=9780993538759&next=t).
+If you are considering a career change, I recommend this little book called [A job to love](https://bookshop.org/p/books/a-job-to-love-a-practical-guide-to-finding-fulfilling-work-by-better-understanding-yourself-the-school-of-life/6566657?ean=9780993538759&next=t).

 Finding a great job is a long journey, and interviewing for prolonged periods of time can be demoralizing.
 Find ways to reset that will keep you sane.
 When I am going through this process, I find it helpful to re-read a book called [Mindset](https://bookshop.org/p/books/mindset-the-new-psychology-of-success-carol-s-dweck/7841782?ean=9780345472328&next=t), by Carol Dweck.